HOME > MANCHESTER PRIDE INVESTIGATION

 Back in the financial year 1994/95, Mardi Gras was free and The Village Charity managed to raise £60,000 for good causes.
 Compare to 2007, when some 35,000 people bought a ticket and good causes got just £95,000.

 Bear in mind that due to inflation over those twelve years a sum of £60,000 in 1994/95 is equivalent to about £90,000 at 2007 prices.
-You can compare prices and the effect of inflation over the years with the help of this chart (PDF)
+You can compare prices and the effect of inflation over the years by using this handy chart (PDF)

 In 2006, Operation Fundraiser's position became untenable after HM Customs and Excise decided that Pride was no longer a charity event and hadn't been since 2003.
 Pride was charged back VAT (sales tax) of £56,000 on the years 2004, 2005 and 2006.
 Needless to say, the businesses didn't cough up, it came out of the 2006 charity money, leaving just £65,000 for good causes.